arnfred/covid-19/README.md

 ![CH Covid-19 Plot](/plots/ch.png)

 Despite being close to Italy, where a lot of foreign workers come everyday, Switzerland has been slow to issue nation-wide laws to react.
-The federal system was guilty - While Ticino faced a rapid growth of sick people, it reacted and closed its borders, while the rest of the cantons stayed open.
+The federal system was guilty - When Ticino faced a rapid growth of sick people, it reacted and closed its borders, while the rest of the cantons stayed open.
 Still to date, Switzerland has not officially locked the country entirely.

 # About the data